Events & Speaking | May 13th, 2016

 For a fresh take on your own industry, you can always look to other industries for inspiration.
 This allows you to differentiate your business by bringing in new ideas that will appeal to customers.

 As we mentioned before, Danny chose to avoid the practice of upcharging and monthly fees and instead adopt an hourly rate model.
-He got inspiration from this idea by looking at other industries – for example, law firms which charge by the hour.
+He got inspiration from this idea by looking at other industries – for example, law firms that charge by the hour.
 The IT industry has moved away from this model in favor of some ‘sneakier’ methods of making a profit.
 However, Danny knew that there was plenty of money to be made fairly simply by charging by the hour.

 4. Put Yourself in the Customers’ Shoes